AstrielDivision/Ariel/.github/PRIVACY.md

 ## Application Detail

 * Ariel / Astraea  is an Open Source Discord Bot written in TypeScript and built upon the [`@sapphire/framework`](https://github.com/sapphiredev/framework) and [`Discord.js`](http://discord.js.org/).
 * Ariel / Astraea is a Image, Moderation and Utility bot.
-Most of our Images are provided by [`KSoft.si`](https://api.ksoft.si)
+* Most of our Images are provided by [`KSoft.si`](https://api.ksoft.si) (We do not send any data to KSoft.si)

 ## Data Collection

-When inviting this bot to your Guild, the bot sends an embed to our webhook with the following information: Guild Name and Guild ID.
+When inviting this bot to your Guild, the bot sends an embed to our webhook with the following information: Guild Name and ID.
+When our bot leaves your Guild, the bot also sends an embed to our webhook with the following information: Guild Name and ID

 We store the following data in our database: